juditacs/langid/README.md

 langid
 ======

-A simple language identifier using trigram statistics with Katz-Backoff smoothing.
+A simple language identifier using trigram statistics with Katz's back-off smoothing.

 The training files are the respective Wikipedia articles 'dog' for each language.
 If the article was too short, I also added another the article about the country's capital.